Skip to Main Content

 Borrow Direct

-Current students and faculty from Ivy Plus schools may apply for MIT Libraries borrowing privileges at any MIT Library service desk.
-Please bring your school ID and a government-issued ID.
+Current students and faculty from Ivy Plus schools may apply for MIT Libraries borrowing privileges by completing the Borrowing Privileges Registration form.
+The first time you come on-site to borrow after your account has been activated, please bring your school ID.
 You will be asked to log in to Borrow Direct with your home institution credentials to verify eligibility.

 Cross-registered students